linode/docs/docs/guides/tools-reference/tools/how-to-use-duf/index.md

 ## What is duf?

-[`duf`](https://github.com/muesli/duf) gives you a single tool for checking disk usage and free space.
-By default, Linux systems have the `du` and `df` tools for viewing disk usage and space, respectively, from the command line.
-But `duf` combines those tools' information and renders it in a modern and easy-to-read command-line display.
+[duf](https://github.com/muesli/duf) gives you a single tool for checking disk usage and free space.
+By default, Linux systems provide the du and df tools for viewing disk usage and space, respectively, from the command line.
+Duf presents the same information as du and df and renders it in a modern and easy-to-read command-line display.

-And, where `du` and `df` give you limited control over how information is shown, `duf` gives you options for sorting, filtering, and otherwise altering the display.
+Where `du` and `df` give you limited control over how information is shown, duf gives you options for sorting, filtering, and otherwise altering the display.
 You can learn more about `du` and `df` in our [How to Check and Clean a Linux System's Disk Space](/docs/guides/check-and-clean-linux-disk-space/) guide.

-In the following sections, you can see some examples of how `duf` compares to `du` and `df`.
+In the following sections, you can see some examples of how duf compares to du and df.
 Specifically, take a look at the [How to Use duf](/docs/guides/installing-and-using-the-duf-command-on-linux/#how-to-use-duf) section below to see side-by-side comparisons.

 ## How to Install duf

-1. Visit the `duf` [releases page](https://github.com/muesli/duf/releases), find the latest release, and identify the package file appropriate for your machine.
+1. Visit the duf [releases page](https://github.com/muesli/duf/releases), find the latest release, and identify the package file appropriate for your machine.
 Then, copy the URL for the file you identify.

     To do this, you need to know your system's CPU architecture, which you can get via the command below:

         lscpu | grep Architecture

-    - For `x86_64` (like in the example output below), use a package ending in `linux_amd64` from the `duf` releases page.
+    - For `x86_64` (like in the example output below), use a package ending in `linux_amd64` from the duf releases page.
-    - For `i386` or `i686`, use a package ending in `linux_386` from the `duf` releases page.
+    - For `i386` or `i686`, use a package ending in `linux_386` from the duf releases page.
     - Otherwise, you should generally be able to find a package ending in `linux_` followed by your system's listed architecture.

     {{< output >}}